sebasjm/antlr/README.txt

 Early Access ANTLR v3
-ANTLR 3.0ea10
+ANTLR 3.0b1
-June 2, 2006
+June 27, 2006

 Terence Parr, parrt at cs usfca edu
-ANTLR project lead and supreme dictator
-University of San Francisco
+ANTLR project lead and supreme dictator for life University of San Francisco

 INTRODUCTION

 Welcome to ANTLR v3!
-I've been working on this for 3 years and, while it is not ready for a full release, it may prove useful to some of you.
-No primary functionality is missing.
-Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.6 at the moment and also needs StringTemplate 2.3b7 or later).
+I've been working on this for 3 years and it's almost ready!
+I plan no feature additions between this beta and first 3.0 release.
+I have lots of features to add later, but this will be the first set.
+Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.6 at the moment and also needs StringTemplate 2.3b8 or later).

 You should use v3 in conjunction with ANTLRWorks:

     http://www.antlr.org/works/index.html

-WARNING: You should only be playing with this release if you are an experienced antlr user or language developer.
-There is no documentation and only a few examples plus the source to guide you.
+WARNING: There is no documentation yet (I plan on starting a book, which will be available online as I write it) and only the examples plus the source to guide you.
-Furthermore, this software will be in a state of flux including changes in syntax and methods/classes until we get closer to a real release.
-There are many things that just plain don't work at the moment.

 See the new wiki FAQ:

     http://www.antlr.org/wiki/display/ANTLR3/ANTLR+v3+FAQ

+Please help add/update FAQ entries.

-I have made absolutely no effort yet to deal well with erroneous input (well, semantic checking is pretty good, but bad syntax makes ANTLR crash).
+I have made very little effort at this point to deal well with erroneous input (e.g., bad syntax makes ANTLR crash).
 I will clean this up after I've rewritten v3 in v3.

 Per the license in LICENSE.txt, this software is not guaranteed to work and might even destroy all life on this planet: